 Blue ocean pedagogical materials, used in nearly 3,000 universities and in almost every country in the world, go beyond the standard case-based method.
 Our multimedia cases and interactive exercises are designed to help you build a deeper understanding of key blue ocean strategy concepts, developed by world-renowned professors Chan Kim and Renée Mauborgne.

 Author(s): KIM, W. Chan, MAUBORGNE, Renée, HUNTER, Jason

-This case illustrates that if companies wish to tap into latent demand and create organic growth they must learn from noncustomers.
-The case demonstrates that if Nintendo attempted to compete head-to-head against the Sony PlayStation and Microsoft X-box they would likely have been further marginalized in the game console industry.
+This case illustrates that if companies wish to tap into latent demand and create organic growth, they must learn from noncustomers.
+The case demonstrates that if Nintendo attempted to compete head-to-head against it’s Sony and Microsoft rivals they would be further marginalized in the game console industry.

 - To clearly show the power of reorienting one’s strategic focus from current competition to alternatives and from customers to noncustomers.
 From this strategic perspective, one gains insight into how to redefine the problem the industry focuses on and reconstruct buyer value elements that reside across industry boundaries